 While this work is being completed, we will work with our partners on the continued execution of other essential areas of the existing destination development plans.
 This includes improving transportation and ease of access, having an available and knowledgeable workforce, critical supporting infrastructure, enabling policies, and public and private investment.
 You can explore how our province is working together with various partners, to address impediments to tourism growth and strengthen relationships to capitalize on future tourism opportunities by clicking through to each region below.

 Industry engagement is critical to the success of the Invest in Iconics Strategy.
 So far we have conducted numerous engagement sessions with partners and organizations to share information about the Invest in Iconics Strategy.
 These have included the Regional DMOs, City and Community DMOs, Travel Trade, Travel Media, Destination BC’s Tourism Marketing Committee and Board, the Ministry of Tourism, Arts, Culture and Sport, and others.
 And we’d like to bring you along, too.
 There will be more engagement opportunities in the future with both industry and residents.
-To learn more about the Invest in Iconics Strategy or to find out how you can participate, contact us at [email protected] And, please check back regularly as this page will include progress updates in the future.
+To learn more about the Invest in Iconics Strategy, contact us at [email protected] And, please check back regularly as this page will include progress updates in the future.

 Subscribe to Directions, Destination BC’s e-Newsletter, for the latest news and updates sent straight to your inbox.